If you are injured in a crash and wish to lodge a CTP insurance claim, but the crash is not yet reported:

 You do not need a lawyer to make a CTP claim.
 You can deal directly with the CTP insurer about your claim although if your claim is complex or in dispute, you may choose to seek independent advice.

-See Need for legal advice for more information.
+See About legal advice for more information.

 If the CTP insurer advises you that they will pay for your treatment and rehabilitation needs or the insurer accepts liability for the cause of the accident, the insurer will pay rehabilitation expenses provided they are: